 June 25, 2012: Robow announced that he was not afraid of the State Department’s “Rewards for Justice Program, stating, “If [the U.S. government] can harm me, I [say] now that I am here in Burhakaba town and also I can move freely in Somalia.”
 (Raxanreeb)

 December 6, 2011: Robow attended a meeting, along with Sheikh Hassan Dahir Aweys, spokesman Ali Mohamed Rage (Ali Dhere), senior member Fuad Mohamed Qalaf (Shongole), and clerics in Baidoa in Bay region.
-After the meeting, a statement announced that the al Shabaab would be changing its name to Imaarah Islamiyah (Islamic Authority).
+After the meeting, a statement announced that the al Shabaab would be changing its name to Imaarah Islamiyah (Islamic Emirate, or Authority).
 Al Shabaab retracted the name change a short time later.
 (SONNA, Somalia Report, Hiiraan)

 October 22, 2011: Robow conceded that al Shabaab had suffered serious losses to TFG and AMISOM forces in Mogadishu and southern Somalia, which has significantly reduced its military capabilities.
 He also acknowledged al Shabaab’s unpopularity in Somalia was the result of violence against civilians.
 “We have wronged the people of Somalia and we are calling for forgiveness from the beloved people of Somalia,” he said.
 (SONNA)

 September 2, 2011: Robow attended a ceremony in Afgoi inaugurating a new charitable organization.
 The al Shaheed (Martyrs) Foundation, established in May on Godane’s orders, will raise and educate the children of fallen al Shabaab militants.
 (SITE)